Skip to content

 Conclusion

-What is the difference between sustained release and controlled release?
+What is the difference between sustained and controlled release systems?

-Sustained release refers to the prolongation of drug release over time, while controlled release implies a more regulated and predictable release rate, often tailored to specific therapeutic needs.
+Sustained release systems gradually release the drug over time, while controlled release systems provide a more precise and consistent release rate, often tailored to the drug’s pharmacokinetics.

-What role does GMP play in developing these systems?
+What role do polymers play in these systems?

 Menu